solita/solita.github.com/_posts/2022-04-20-reinforcement-learning.md

 excerpt: >
   Machine Learning is a wide field, and Reinforcement Learning is a very interesting part of it.
 I chose to learn something new by starting to train a Deepracer car to autonomously drive around a track, as fast as possible.
 This blog tells how I got started with AWS Deepracer, and what I learned about reinforcement learning.
 tags:
- - Software Development
+ - Software development
  - AI
- - Machine Learning
+ - Machine learning
- - Competence Development
+ - Competence development
 ---

 ![AWS Deepracer car with stereo vision](/img/reinforcement-learning-deepracer/deepracer_without_shell.jpg)